canfie1d/complete-react-scripts/packages/react-scripts/README.md

 Note: This package is maintained for our specific needs at Helpful Human and while feature requests are encouraged, they may not align with the needs of Helpful Human.

+Note: There is a problem with Stylus reporting error locations correctly in `Node v7.x.x^`.
+Use Node v6.x.x to remedy.

 For additional information, please refer to the following documentation: